-Power BI visuals can be obtained from three main sources:
+Power BI visuals come from three main sources:

-- Default visuals are readily available on the visualization pane.
+- Core visuals are readily available on the visualization pane.

-- Visuals imported from Microsoft AppSource or Power BI.
+- You can download or import visuals from Microsoft AppSource or Power BI.

 To remove a Power BI visual from the visualization pane, right-click it and select unpin.

-To restore the default Power BI visuals in the visualization pane, click the ellipsis and then select Restore default visuals.
+To restore the default Power BI visuals in the visualization pane, select the ellipsis and then select Restore default visuals.

 AppSource Power BI visuals

-Many additional Power BI visuals are available from the Microsoft AppSource or through Power BI.
-These visuals are created by Microsoft and Microsoft partners, and are tested and validated by the AppSource validation team.
+Many more Power BI visuals are available from the Microsoft AppSource or through Power BI.
+These visuals are created by Microsoft and Microsoft partners.
+They're tested and validated by the AppSource validation team.

 Microsoft and community members contribute Power BI visuals for public benefit, and publish them to the AppSource.
 Microsoft has tested and approved these Power BI visuals for functionality and quality.
 You can download these visuals and add them to your Power BI reports.

-- By using Power BI visuals created with our SDK, you may be importing data from, or sending data to, third party or other services located outside of your Power BI tenant’s geographic area, compliance boundary, or national cloud instance.
+- By using Power BI visuals created with our SDK, you may be importing data from, or sending data to, a third party or other service outside of your Power BI tenant’s geographic area, compliance boundary, or national cloud instance.

-- Once Power BI visuals from AppSource are imported, visuals may be updated automatically without any additional notice.
+- Once Power BI visuals from AppSource are imported, they may be updated automatically without any additional notice.

 What is AppSource?

 AppSource is the place for apps, add-ins, and extensions for your Microsoft software.
-AppSource connects millions of users of products such as Microsoft 365, Azure, Dynamics 365, Cortana, and Power BI, to solutions that help them get work done more efficiently and insightfully than before.
+AppSource connects millions of people who use products such as Microsoft 365, Azure, Dynamics 365, Cortana, and Power BI, to solutions that help them get work done more efficiently and with more insight than before.